 It depends on whether or not you or your therapist submitted a precertification request to Landmark.

-If your or your therapist submitted a precertification request for additional visits and the visits were not approved, you will have to pay for them yourself or file an appeal with HMSA.
+If you or your therapist submitted a precertification request for additional visits and the visits weren’t approved, you’ll have to pay for them yourself or file an appeal with HMSA.

-If you or your therapist did not request precertification from Landmark, your therapist can submit a request to Landmark to review these visits for retrospective authorization.
-If authorization is not granted and your therapist is an HMSA participating provider, you are not responsible for paying for these visits.
-If your therapist is not an HMSA participating provider, you will have to pay for these visits or file an appeal with HMSA.
+If you or your therapist didn’t request precertification from Landmark, your therapist can submit a request to Landmark to review these visits for retrospective authorization.
+If authorization isn’t granted and your therapist is an HMSA participating provider, you’ren’t responsible for paying for these visits.
+If your therapist isn’t an HMSA participating provider, you’ll have to pay for these visits or file an appeal with HMSA.

 How do I file an appeal?

 Either you or your HMSA provider may file an appeal with HMSA.
-In your appeal, you will need to provide any additional information that you believe supports your request for these services.
+In your appeal, you’ll need to provide any additional information that you believe supports your request for these services.

 I have Medicare as my primary insurance and HMSA as secondary.
 Will HMSA cover additional visits after my Medicare benefits have been exhausted?

 If you need more visits after you meet the Medicare cap, your therapist must use the Medicare exception process to certify the medical necessity of additional visits.
-HMSA, as a secondary payer, will not pay for additional visits if Medicare denies additional therapy.
-We will continue to coordinate benefits with Medicare for covered therapy as appropriate.
+HMSA, as a secondary payer, won’t pay for additional visits if Medicare denies additional therapy.
+We’ll continue to coordinate benefits with Medicare for covered therapy as appropriate.